-This report has been prepared and published in accordance with the requirements set out in Appendix 27 "Environmental, Social and Governance Reporting Guide" to the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+This environmental, social and governance report ("this report") has been prepared and published in accordance with the requirements set out in Appendix 27 "Environmental, Social and Governance Reporting Guide" to the Rules Governing the Listing of Securities (the "Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").

-This report presents the environmental, social and governance ("ESG") performance of the Group during the reporting period from 1 May 2021 to 30 April 2022 (the "Reporting Period").
+This report presents the environmental, social and governance ("ESG") performance of the Company and its subsidiaries (the "Group", "we" or "our") during the reporting period from 1 May 2022 to 30 April 2023 (the "Reporting Period").
 Based on the principle of materiality, this report mainly covers the retail business of the Group, with the same reporting scope as previous.